-Chelsea is the winner of the RTST Director Award 2017, and will direct a revival of a classic play in 2018 for a UK tour, to be produced by Nuffield Southampton Theatres, English Touring Theatre and Theatr Clwyd.
-She has twice been a finalist for the prestigious JMK Award and was awarded the runner up prize in 2016, and she is a director on the Old Vic 12.
+Chelsea is the winner of the RTST Director Award 2017, and will direct a revival of A STREETCAR NAMED DESIRE in 2018 for a UK tour, to be produced by Nuffield Southampton Theatres, English Touring Theatre and Theatr Clwyd.
+She has twice been a finalist for the prestigious JMK Award and was awarded the runner up prize in 2016.
+In 2017 she was a director on the Old Vic 12.

 Chelsea’s most recent production was LOW LEVEL PANIC at the Orange Tree Theatre, which was nominated for four Off West End awards, including Best Director, and received rave reviews.